The Best ETFs to Buy Now

 - Expenses: 0.03%, or $3 annually for every $10,000 invested

-Any discussion of the best ETFs to buy really has to start with a good S&P 500 index fund.
-This is where the ETF revolution started, and, decades later, it remains one of the best long-term wealth builders you can buy.
+Any discussion of the best ETFs to buy must start with a good S&P 500 index fund.
+This is where the ETF revolution started, and, decades later, it remains one of the best long-term builders of wealth you can buy.

-As a market cap-weighted collection of 500 of the biggest American companies, the S&P 500 gives you instant access to industry leaders like Microsoft (MSFT), Apple (AAPL), Nvidia (NVDA) and Amazon.com (AMZN).
+As a market cap-weighted collection of 500 of the biggest American companies, the S&P 500 gives you instant access to industry leaders such as Apple (AAPL), Nvidia (NVDA), Meta Platforms (META) and Broadcom (AVGO).
 In an uncertain market environment, it makes sense to stick with the biggest and best.

-The S&P 500 Index is the most common benchmark for mutual funds, exchange-traded funds, hedge funds and just about everything else under the sun for a reason: it's exceptionally hard to beat over time.
-In a report published in 2023, S&P Global found that 92% of active large-cap fund managers underperformed the S&P 500 over the last 15 years.
+The S&P 500 Index is the most common benchmark for mutual funds, exchange-traded funds, hedge funds and just about everything else under the sun for a reason: It's exceptionally hard to beat over time.
+In a report published in 2023, S&P Global found that 92% of active large-cap fund managers underperformed the S&P 500 in the last 15 years.

-Virtually every major exchange-traded fund sponsor has an S&P 500 index ETF product, and by definition, they are all the same.
-That's literally the point.
-They all track the same index.
+Virtually every major exchange-traded fund sponsor has an S&P 500 index ETF product, and, by definition, they're all the same, which is literally the point.
+They all track the S&P 500.

-So, the only way you can really differentiate is by cost.
-With an expense ratio of just 0.03%, the Vanguard 500 Index ETF (VOO), one of the best Vanguard ETFs, might as well be free to own.
+That means the only way to differentiate the funds is by cost.
+With an expense ratio of just 0.03%, the Vanguard 500 Index ETF (VOO, $494.16), also one of the best Vanguard ETFs, might as well be free to own.
 We're talking about $3 in annual expenses for every $10,000 invested.

 The iShares Core S&P 500 ETF (IVV) offers identical exposure at the same expense ratio of 0.03%, while the older SPDR S&P 500 ETF Trust (SPY) charges a slightly higher 0.095%.

-Take your pick, but whichever one you choose, you should consider making an S&P 500 index ETF a mainstay in your portfolio over the long term.
+Take your pick.
+But whichever one you choose, long-term investors should consider making an S&P 500 index ETF a mainstay in their portfolios.

 Vanguard Dividend Appreciation ETF